nathanmsmith/nathansmith.io/src/content/projects/grad-issue-2018.md

 image: '../../images/projects/grad-issue-2018.png'
 ---

-The second Graduation Isssue I worked on.
+The second Graduation Issue I worked on.
 For this page, we contructed an interactive timeline of events that had happened at UCLA over the past 4 years.